How Bright Light Therapy Helps with Low Mood, Sleep Problems and Jet Lag

 Endnote for Chapter 7

 80. Benedetti F. Rate of switch from bipolar depression into mania after morning light therapy: A historical review.
 Psychiatry Res 2018;261:351-6; Sit DK, McGowan J, Wiltrout C, et al. Adjunctive Bright Light Therapy for Bipolar Depression: A Randomized Double-Blind Placebo-Controlled Trial.
 Am J Psychiatry.
-2018Link to a website outside this ebook175(2):131-9. [return]
+2018175(2):131-9. [return]

 81. Moon JH, Cho CH, Son GH, et al. Advanced Circadian Phase in Mania and Delayed Circadian Phase in Mixed Mania and Depression Returned to Normal after Treatment of Bipolar Disorder.
 EBioMedicine.
-2016Link to a website outside this ebook;11(Sep):285-95. [return]
+2016;11(Sep):285-95. [return]